rockdisc/Book-of-Knowledge/2-Main/2-Areas/2-Worldbuilding/Poet's Land/1-Main/Magic System/Religious Organizations.md

 Commander
 Deacon
-Archdeacon (From this point addressed as venerable) _From this point it is mainly bind users as it is hard for an ikon to get this strong without turning into [[Dragon]]s_ Bishop 1%
+Archdeacon (From this point addressed as venerable) _From this point it is mainly bind users as it is hard for an ikon to get this strong without turning into [[Ikon]]s_ Bishop 1%
 Archbishop 2.5%
 Cardinal 5%